Singles Safari - Kenya

 Mara

-Today our safari will take us to the jewel of Kenya’s parks, the world famous Masai
+Today our safari will take us to the jewel of Kenya’s parks, the world

-list”.
-Full of life with various types of animals and birds, Masai Mara crown’s the climax of every safari in
+tourist’s “Must see list”.
+Full of life with various types of animals and birds, Masai Mara crown’s the climax

-Kenya.
-Its rolling grasslands and acacia savannah have time and again been captured on film with the movie
+of every safari in Kenya.
+Its rolling grasslands and acacia savannah have time and again been captured on film

-Lion, Leopard and Rhino) and over 450 bird species.
-Apart from the big five, the Masai Mara is most famous for
+(Elephant, Buffalo, Lion, Leopard and Rhino) and over 450 bird species.
+Apart from the big five, the Masai

-the spectacular annual migration of over a million wildebeest, zebra, gazelle and other animals from
+Mara is most famous for the spectacular annual migration of over a million wildebeest, zebra, gazelle and

-which takes place in late July or August.
-During this crossing, hundreds of animals are swept away by the
+fresh feeding grounds, which takes place in late July or August.
+During this crossing, hundreds of animals are

-first moving Mara River and others are killed by the ferocious African Crocodiles.
-This crossing gives
+swept away by the first moving Mara River and others are killed by the ferocious African Crocodiles.
+This

-true meaning to the phrase “Survival of the fittest”.
+crossing gives true meaning to the phrase “Survival of the fittest”.

 Your home for the following two nights will be at one of the excellent Mara Sopa

 lodges.
-“Sopa” means welcome in the Masai language and true to its name, the lodge and its staff offer first
+“Sopa” means welcome in the Masai language and true to its name, the lodge and its staff offer first class

-lodge blends in perfectly well with its surrounding hillside landscape.
-P.S don’t forget your
+in perfectly well with its surrounding hillside landscape.
+P.S don’t forget your swimming suit for a

-swimming suit for a midday or night swim under the star filled African sky.
-After lunch and some
+midday or night swim under the star filled African sky.
+After lunch and some time for relaxation, our

-time for relaxation, our driver/guide will take us for an afternoon game drive in search of the shy
+driver/guide will take us for an afternoon game drive in search of the shy and elusive leopard, the solitary

-and elusive leopard, the solitary and ill-tempered Rhino, lions, buffalos, and many others.
-As the sun starts
+and ill-tempered Rhino, lions, buffalos, and many others.
+As the sun starts to edge its way dip into the African

-to edge its way dip into the African horizon it will be the perfect opportunity to photograph the
+horizon it will be the perfect opportunity to photograph the beautiful Mara landscape.

 Day 10, Saturday: Masai